RayWang0416/cmpm-121-final/README.md

 ## Tools and Materials

 ### Engines, Libraries, Frameworks, and Platforms:
+-Phaser3, Typescript, Html5

+We Choose to use Phaser3 framework because it is more familiar to us.

+We Choose Typescript instead of Javascript because TS is a superset of JS.

 ### Programming and Data Languages:
-Our project will primarily use **TypeScript** for the game logic.
-For styling, we will use **CSS**, ensuring a clean and responsive user interface.
+- Our project will primarily use **TypeScript** for the game logic.
+For styling, we will use **CSS**.
 JSON may be used for data storage and exchange between systems.

 ### Authoring Tools:
 - **Visual Studio Code (VS Code)**: Our IDE for coding.
 - **Git**: Version control to manage our code and collaborate effectively.

 ### Alternate Platform:
-If needed, we will explore creating a simplified standalone version of the game using **React.js** for the user interface.
-This alternate platform was chosen to experiment with a different UI library, offering additional flexibility and expanding our experience with modern front-end frameworks.
+- If Phaser3 does not work well in the project, We will use Godot instead.

 ---

 ## Outlook
-- **Unique Goals**: We aim to focus on the better game play of the resource management game, and we would like to put more effort in UI design that satisfy players.
+- We wish to learn the implementation of a SAVE & LOAD system for game, and the Internal and External DSLs.